seosgithub/flok/docs/compilation.md

  6. All js files in `./app/user/config/*.js` are globbed togeather and sent to `./products/$PLATFORM/glob/3user_config.js`
  7. All js files in `./app/user/*.js` are globbed togeather and sent to `./products/$PLATFORM/glob/4user.js`
  8. All js files are globbed from `./products/$PLATFORM/glob` and combined into `./products/$PLATFORM/application.js`

- At the end, you end up with a standalone JS file called `./products/$PLATFORM/application.js` and platform dependent code in `./products/$PLATFORM/driver` that you must implement based on that drivers readme